Nesvilab/MSFragger/README.md

 #### FragPipe
 On Windows or Linux, the easiest way to run MSFragger is through [FragPipe](https://fragpipe.nesvilab.org), which has a variety of built-in workflows for complete data analysis.

-#### Philosopher pipeline
-Complete command line analyses can be performed with Philosopher, see this [tutorial](https://github.com/Nesvilab/philosopher/wiki/Simple-Data-Analysis) for a step-by-step example.

 #### ProteomeDiscoverer node
 MSFragger and Philosopher (PeptideProphet) are also available as processing nodes in Proteome Discoverer (PD, Thermo Scientific).
 Currently, the [MSFragger-PD node](https://www.nesvilab.org/PD-Nodes/) can be used in PD versions 2.2, 2.3 and 2.4.